-- 1. Ensuring that the Company is monitoring all compliance issues or concerns pertaining to any legal or regulatory matters, including but not limited to any HIPAA, HITECH, CMS Medicare Advantage, or CMS Medicaid related issues; - 2.
-Ensuring the Company is aware of any compliance concerns and any other legal or regulatory compliance concerns; - 3.
-Ensuring communication within the Company permits other Operational Departments to easily communicate with the Compliance Department; and - 4.
-Ensuring appropriate Compliance Department oversight of departmental issues related to compliance issues and concerns. - C. The Compliance Department will work together with the heads of appropriate departments to discuss any identified compliance concerns or issues and determine the process and/or procedural changes that should be implemented to prevent future occurrences.
-The Compliance Department will also coordinate with the applicable departments to determine whether any training will be required for staff to implement better practices.
-This regular communication between the Compliance Department and the heads of applicable operational departments will ensure that the Compliance Department has sufficient oversight of compliance issues and concerns that arise in other operational departments at the Company.
-Should any applicable operational department be determined to be out of compliance with statutory and regulatory expectations, the Compliance Department will review such failure with the applicable department and, if necessary, implement a corrective action plan. - D. The Compliance Department will ensure that all compliance reporting mechanisms are available to employees and audit and monitor the effectiveness of its reporting protocols by reviewing policies and procedures and mechanisms for internal reporting.
+- 1. monitoring all compliance issues or concerns pertaining to any legal or regulatory matters, including but not limited to any HIPAA, HITECH, and state or federal health care programs. - 2. aware of any compliance concerns and any other legal or regulatory compliance concerns; - C. The Compliance Department discusses any identified compliance concerns or issues with Department Heads to determine the process and/or procedural changes that should be implemented to prevent future occurrences, including the training required for staff to implement better practices. - 1.
+Risk Subcommittee: Monthly the Compliance Department convenes a Risk Subcommittee meeting of Executive Leaders to review the status all risks identified within the Operational Areas and discuss ongoing investigations. - 2.
+Ad Hoc: Should any applicable operational department be determined to be out of compliance with statutory and regulatory expectations, the Compliance Department immediately reviews the noncompliance with the applicable department and if necessary, implements a corrective action plan. - D. The Compliance Department will ensure that all compliance reporting mechanisms are available to employees and audit and monitor the effectiveness of its reporting protocols by reviewing policies and procedures and mechanisms for internal reporting.
 The Compliance Department will track, trend and report (or facilitate the reporting of) allegations of non-compliance to appropriate governing agencies and document reported misconduct and ensure that the concern is properly handled.
 The Compliance Department will continuously assess reported potential risk, audit and monitor implementation to mitigate risk and document closure.